yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/03-create-parallel-polylines/README.md

 <!--
  //////////////////////////////////////////////////////////////////////////////
  // @license
- // This file is part of yFiles for HTML 2.6.
+ // This file is part of yFiles for HTML.
  // Use is subject to license terms.
  //
- // Copyright (c) 2000-2024 by yWorks GmbH, Vor dem Kreuzberg 28,
+ // Copyright (c) by yWorks GmbH, Vor dem Kreuzberg 28,
  // 72070 Tuebingen, Germany.
 All rights reserved.
  //
  //////////////////////////////////////////////////////////////////////////////